Economy category powered by

 How Donald Trump's election as US President may impact Cyprus' economy

-Voters in the US appear to have elected Republican candidate Donald Trump as the new President of the US, making him only the second man in history to serve two non-consecutive terms as the country’s president.
+Voters in the US have elected Republican candidate Donald Trump as the new President of the US, making him only the second man in history to serve two non-consecutive terms as the country’s president.

 Commenting on the potential impact of Trump’s triumph on the local economy and business scene in the lead up to the elections, experts in Cyprus had suggested his policies would likely be more disruptive than those of his Democrat opponent, Kamala Harris.